Chua, Rachel

 Senior Executive Lawyer

-Rachel has over 22 years’ experience in intellectual property (IP), technology and commercial law, and has been a senior and strategic advisor to Commonwealth agencies on significant and high profile matters in these areas.
-She is the co-leader of AGS’s National Technology and IP Network.
+Rachel has over 25 years’ experience in intellectual property (IP), technology and commercial law, and has been a senior and strategic advisor to Commonwealth agencies on significant and high profile matters in these areas.
+She is a leader of AGS’s Technology and IP Network and of AGS’s Technology and National Security practice.

-Rachel assists agencies to manage complex legal issues, including in respect of IP and related rights, ICT, technology, ecommerce, social media, data and information management and emerging technologies.
-She advises on the protection, management, licensing and enforcement of IP, including copyright, Crown copyright, moral rights, trade marks, domain names, patents, confidential information, and Indigenous IP, and has prepared Commonwealth guidance on online legal issues.
+Rachel assists agencies to manage complex legal issues in respect of IP and related rights, ICT, technology, ecommerce, social media, data sharing and information management and emerging technologies, including AI.
+She advises on the protection, management, licensing and enforcement of IP, including copyright, Crown copyright, moral rights, trade marks, domain names, patents, confidential information and Indigenous Cultural and Intellectual Property (ICIP) and has prepared Commonwealth guidance on online legal issues.

-She has been involved in IP reform processes involving interdepartmental consultations on Commonwealth IP reforms including those relating to copyright access, which follow various reviews and recommendations in this area.
+She has been involved in IP reform processes involving interdepartmental consultations on Commonwealth IP reforms including those relating to copyright access and AI, which follow various reviews and recommendations in these areas.

-Rachel has written extensively on IP and technology issues in AGS publications, including AGS Express Law, AGS Commercial notes and AGS Legal briefing.
-She has been a key organiser of, and contributor to, AGS’s Intellectual Property Forum since 2004.
+Rachel has written extensively on IP and technology issues for AGS publications.
+She has been a key organiser of, and contributor to, AGS’s Intellectual Property Forum for many years.
 Rachel has also been an examiner for the undergraduate IP course at the Australian National University.